-- 1) the donor males: - showed no clinical sign of FMD on the day of collection of the semen and for the following 30 days; - b) were kept for at least three months prior to collection in a FMD free country or zone where vaccination is practised; - c) either - have been vaccinated at least twice, with the last vaccination not less than one month and not more than six months prior to collection, unless protective immunity has been demonstrated for more than six months;
+- the donor males: - a) showed no clinical sign of FMD on the day of collection of the semen and for the following 30 days; - b) were kept in a semen collection centre to which no animal had been added in the 30 days before collection, and within a 10-kilometre radius of which FMD has not occurred in the 30 days before and after collection; - c) either - have been vaccinated at least twice with the last vaccination not more than six months, unless protective immunity has been demonstrated for more than six months, and not less than one month prior to collection;

-- were subjected, not less than 21 days after collection of the semen, to tests for antibodies against FMDV, with negative results; - 2) the semen: - a) was collected, processed and stored in accordance with Chapters 4.6. and 4.7.; - b) was stored in the country of origin for a period of at least one month following collection, and during this period no animal on the establishment where the donor animals were kept showed any sign of FMD.
+- ii) have not been vaccinated and were subjected, not less than 21 days and not more than 60 days after collection of the semen, to tests for antibodies against FMDV, with negative results; - 2) the semen: - a) was collected, processed and stored in accordance with Chapters 4.6. and 4.7.; - b) was subjected, with negative results, to a test for evidence of FMDV if the donor male has been vaccinated within the 12 months prior to collection; - c) was stored in the country of origin for a period of at least one month following collection, and that during this period no animal on the establishment where the donor males were kept showed any sign of FMD.